 Like Jenny, June is Korean.
 We met 2 years ago on italki, and have been language exchange partners ever since.
 She’s nearly 20 years older than me – just the right age to be a ‘big sister’ to me, yet our friendship, I feel, is more similar to that of two people who are around the same age.

 This might sound really normal to some people, especially people who grew up in cultures where age and seniority don’t matter as much.
-I tend to get along better with people who are a lot older than me, so I have had a lot of friends whom I had to address as ‘姐姐’ (jie jie).
+I tend to get along better with people who are a lot older than me, so I have a lot of friends whom I have to address as ‘姐姐’ (jie jie).
 They have the tendency to ‘baby’ me a little every now and then when they remember how much younger I am compared to them.
 I think they feel compelled to ‘look after’ me because of the age gap, since that’s what big sisters do.

 It makes me feel loved, of course, and I adore them, but I never feel like I’m their equal.
 I don’t mean this in a bad way, but it is what it is.
 As close as we are, there are things I can never say to them, things I would have no trouble saying to close friends who are around my age.

 So how did June and I end up where we are?
-A number of things, in my opinions, contributed to this.
+A number of things, in my opinion, contributed to this.
 When we first met, June addressed me as Heather-ssi, which was appropriate since we were both adults who didn’t know each other very well.
 This put us on a somewhat equal footing.

 And as we got closer, we started using English a lot more than Korean in our conversations.
 I think that set the tone for all of our interactions.
 With English, we could chat freely without thinking about the age gap.
 Eventually, we came to form a friendship where we saw each other as equals.